Frequently asked questions around Azure Active Directory reports

-A: You can use the Identity Protection risk events API to access security detections through Microsoft Graph.
-This new format gives greater flexibility in how you can query data, with advanced filtering, field selection, and more, and standardizes risk events into one type for easier integration into SIEMs and other data collection tools.
+A: You can use the Identity Protection risk detections API to access security detections through Microsoft Graph.
+This new format gives greater flexibility in how you can query data, with advanced filtering, field selection, and more, and standardizes risk detections into one type for easier integration into SIEMs and other data collection tools.
 Because the data is in a different format, you can't substitute a new query for your old queries.
-However, the new API uses Microsoft Graph, which is the Microsoft standard for such APIs as O365 or Azure AD.
-So the work required can either extend your current MS Graph investments or help you begin your transition to this new standard platform.
+However, the new API uses Microsoft Graph, which is the Microsoft standard for such APIs as Microsoft 365 or Azure AD.
+So the work required can either extend your current Microsoft Graph investments or help you begin your transition to this new standard platform.

 Q: How do I get a premium license?